 Some scoring models ignore collection accounts that have a zero balance.
 Older scoring models may still take a collections account into consideration even if it’s paid off.
 Collection accounts can remain on your credit report for seven years from the last time you made a payment to either the original creditor or the new debt holder (aka collection agency).What if I Believe the Information is Inaccurate?

 There are people who pose as debt collectors that are really scam artists.
 Be leery of anyone who asks you for personal information such as your social security number or the account number of the debt.
 A legitimate debt collector already has that information.

 If you are contacted about a debt that you don’t recognize or if you’re contacted about an account that you do recognize but have already paid, you have a right to obtain more detailed information from the debt collector.
 If you have documentation that proves it’s already paid, let them know that it’s paid and to stop contacting you, and make sure your credit report reflects accurate information.

 Even if you’ve had credit issues in the past, it’s possible to rebuild your credit.
 It’s always better to pay your bills on time whenever possible, but if you do fall behind, don’t ignore your creditor’s efforts to contact you.
 Try to work out a payment plan.
 Once a collection agency is involved, collectors are usually willing to work with you and they may accept a partial payment to satisfy the debt in full.

 If debt collectors have reported incorrectly to the credit bureau or if you find any other errors on your credit report, it’s important to dispute them, especially when you’re working on rebuilding your credit score.
-Dovly is an automated credit repair engine that can help.
+Dovly is an AI credit engine that can help you dispute any errors you find on your credit report.
+Try it risk-free with our free membership tier.
 Get in touch with Dovly today.